 With the ability to process invoices much more quickly, you will be in a position to take advantage of any early payment discount terms your suppliers may offer.
 In addition to current opportunities, you may want to begin asking for such discount terms as you negotiate new contracts.
 Once you have a real handle on invoice processing, this may be a source of significant savings over time.

 7. Leverage information for better sourcing

 Invoice processing automation can help your procurement department enhance their sourcing activities in a couple of ways.
-First, with all your payment activity electronically captured, they will have better information for spend analysis for purposes of supplier base consolidation and other activities sourcing.
+First, with all your payment activity electronically captured, they will have better information for spend analysis for purposes of supplier base consolidation and other sourcing activities.
 Second, with a reputation for paying on time and making it easy for suppliers to manage their accounts receivables with you, suppliers may be more willing to give your organizational preferential prices and terms.

 Your ultimate goal here is to provide your procurement people with information and on-time payment performance that enables them to gain even better value from suppliers over time.

 As soon as you have your back-end invoice processing automated you can turn your attention to finding even more efficient ways to capture invoices on the front end.
 This can be done on an incremental basis by implementing electronic invoices with your larger customers or through trading networks, and/or by adding capabilities like invoice upload or “PO Flip” to your supplier portal.
 All of these methods will act as increasingly efficient means of moving invoices into automated invoice processing.